olegmaxus/uol_datasets/data/README.md

-Data used in UoL ML coursework
+Original data obtained from https://emfss.elearning.london.ac.uk/ used in UoL ML coursework.